uchicago-cs/chigame/frontend/vue/frontend-wiki.md

 3. Installation

-    Make sure when working on vue code to first:
+    Make sure when working on vue code to first (always):
     - cd frontend/vue

     To install Node
     Download: https://nodejs.org/

     To install npm (should come with node by default but just in case):
-    - in linux run...
-    sudo apt install npm
+    - in linux, to install program run... sudo apt install npm
-    (npm install or npm i should work too)
+    - after, to be able to have program, run... npm install or npm i

 4. Running the Development Server

+    Make sure when working on vue code to first (always):
+    - cd frontend/vue

-    To start the Vue frontend:
+    Every time you want to start the Vue frontend:
     - npm run dev

     Default URL (http://localhost:5173)